Best Places to Get a Drink at Disney World (2025): Top Bars & Lounges

 If you’ve ever wanted to drink with 30 of your loudest new friends, you’ve found your spot.
 Rose & Crown is the closest thing EPCOT has to a neighborhood pub, and depending on when you go, it’s either delightfully rowdy or just regular rowdy.
 It’s definitely one of the best stops along the way if you’re Drinking Around the World at EPCOT’s World Showcase.

-It’s not fancy.
-The drinks are classic beers, pub blends, and whiskey.
-The vibes are loud in the best way.
-This is one of those places we go every single trip.
 Check out our full Rose & Crown Pub Review for our favorite drinks, patio tips, and everything that makes it a must-stop on every EPCOT crawl.

 Geo-82 Lounge (EPCOT – Now Open!)